Glossary

 Catalog

 A collection of open source artifacts offered by ActiveState.
-It contains all languages and packages, dependencies, and transitive dependencies that are currently offered to users on the platform.
+It contains all languages and packages, dependencies, and transitive dependencies that are currently offered to users on the Platform.
 The catalog is updated regularly to include the most popular and useful content possible.

 Command Line Interface (CLI)